 Publications Award 2014 University of South Australia

-Dr David Armstrong is Chair of the Research in Special Education (RISE) group at Flinders and was acting Chair of Flinders Educational Futures Research Institute (FEFRI) 2015-2016.
-Dave is a member of the Postgraduate Research Supervision Management Committee an represents RISE on the FEFRI Management Committee.
+Dr David Armstrong was Chair of the Research in Special Education (RISE) group at Flinders Univserity 2014-2018 and was acting Chair of Resarch 2015-2016.

 Dr Armstrong has an international reputation as an innovative researcher in the fields of child and adolescent behaviour and dyslexia.